26.2

 The Battle of Marathon

-Two thousand and five hundred years ago, Athens sent military fleets across the Aegean sea in support of the ongoing Ionian Revolt against the Persian Empire.
-Unfortunately for the revolutionaries, the revolt was swiftly quashed.
-Yet, unbeknownst to Athens, the devastating repercussion of the revolt is yet to come.
-The Persian king started to view the whole of Greece as a destabilizing force that must be eradicated.
+Two thousand and five hundred years ago, Athens sent a sizeable fleets across the Aegean sea in support of the ongoing Ionian Revolt against the Persian Empire.
+The revolt was swiftly quashed.
+Yet the devastating repercussion for Athens is yet to come.
+The Persian king started to see the whole of Greece as a destabilizing force that must be eradicated.
 For the next 3 years until the first Persian invasion in 490 BC, Darius the Great supposedly had his servant say “Master, remember the Athenians” three times a day before dinner.

 The subjugation of Greece seemed inevitable.
 The Persian Empire was unfathomably rich.
 Its territorial expanse was so vast that it stretched from Egypt all the way to the borders of India.
-It has been said that the Persian army was so large that it “drank the rivers dry” wherever it went.
+It has been said that the enormous Persian army “drank the rivers dry” wherever it went.

 Yet the Athenians prevailed.